 The Bodhisatta was once a bird.
-One of the birds in his flock fed along a busy road and told the other birds it was dangerous so she could eat everything herself.
-Later she was run over by a carriage and the Bodhisatta told the others she died due to her greed.
+One of the birds in his flock fed along a busy road and wanted to eat everything herself, so she told the other birds the road was dangerous.
+Later, she was run over by a carriage there, and the Bodhisatta told the others she died due to her greed.

 The Bodhisatta was once an acrobat.
-One day his master decided to do the five-javelin dance even though he had never practiced it.
+One day his master teacher decided to do the five-javelin dance, even though he had never practiced it.
 The Bodhisatta warned him against it, but to no avail.
 He impaled himself and died.

 The Bodhisatta was once an ascetic.
-One of his companions was chopping wood and another kept telling him how to chop better.
-This angered him so much he killed the talkative ascetic.
+One of his companions was cutting wood, and another told him how to chop better.
+This angered him so much that he killed the meddling ascetic.
 After this, a hunter heard a bird singing and shot it.
 The Bodhisatta told his followers that both had died because they talked too much.

 The Bodhisatta was once a quail.
 He and others were caught and taken to be fattened up for sale.
-But the Bodhisatta refused to eat, and when the man took him out of the cage to examine him, he flew back to the forest.
+But the Bodhisatta refused to eat and grew thin.
+When the man took him out of the cage to examine him, the Bodhisatta flew back to the forest.